-13.4.3.15 The two Beatrice Demonstrator WTGs are connected in series via a 0.9km cable (PL2331), with power supplied to the Beatrice A platform via a 1.9km long submarine cable (PL2331).
-There is no overlap between the Beatrice demonstrator cables and the Caledonia OWF; however, the cables are located within the OHA study area and have been considered within this assessment.
+13.4.3.15The two Beatrice Demonstrator WTGs are connected in series via a 0.9km cable (PL2331), with power supplied to the Beatrice A platform via a 1.9km long submarine cable (PL2331).
+There is no overlap between the Beatrice demonstrator cables and the Caledonia North Site; however, the cables are located within the 10NM buffer of the OHA study area and have been considered within this assessment.
 These cables are buried to a depth of 1m below the seabed, except where the cable crosses the main oil export pipeline (PL16).